ABTSoftware/SciChart.JS.Examples/AdvancedLicensing/dotnet-server-licensing/README.md

 Server side licensing requires a BUNDLE license and an agreement to maintain an active license for the lifetime of the product.
 See [SciChart Advanced Licensing](https://support.scichart.com/support/solutions/articles/101000516558-scichart-standard-advanced-licensing)

-For node.js and other server technologies see the other folders under [AdvancedLicensing](/AdvancedLicensing/)

 ## Building the demo

 This demo uses typescript and webpack to manage the client side.
 See the tsconfig.json and webpack.config.js files to see how this is set up.